pdjong/modbus-spy-esphome/README.md

     register_address: 41213
 ```

 As you can see, the temperature sensors have a filter to offset by -3000 and then divide by 100.
+A value of 5380 results in 23,80 °C.
 This is done because Itho Daalderop defined it like that, probably so that a wide range of negative and positive values with an accuracy of 0.01 °C is supported.
 Note that this is just an example and it is required to put suitable filters in as needed.